DCalhas/eeg_to_fmri/home.md

 ./config.sh
 ```

+Please make sure to set the path to the datasets directory correclty.
+This path is stored in an environment variable, so every time you activate the environment, the variable is set and used in the code as os.environ['EEG_FMRI_DATASETS'].

 ## How do I test this research on my dataset?

 Testing a new dataset on this framework should not be too difficult.
 Do the following (in the order you feel most comfortable):